rfukuda06/limit-order-book/README.md

 # Limit Order Book Simulator

-A single-threaded C++20 implementation of the data structure at the heart of every electronic exchange: a limit order book with price-time priority matching.
+This is a single-threaded C++20 implementation of the data structure at the heart of every electronic exchange: a limit order book with price-time priority matching.
 Limit orders rest in the book, market orders sweep the best available levels, and trades execute at the resting order's price with